Editorial Feature

 Sand Water Filtration

-There are two types of sand filtration; rapid sand filtration and slow sand filtration.
-Most often used in conjunction with other water purification methods, rapid sand filtration uses the mechanism of physical straining to trap large particles between the sand grains.
+There are two types of sand filtration: rapid sand filtration and slow sand filtration.
+Most often used in conjunction with other water purification methods, rapid sand filtration uses physical straining to trap large particles between the sand grains.

-Within the slow sand filter, microorganisms such as bacteria, viruses, and parasites are able to travel through the sand and are absorbed onto the sand particles6.
-Often referred to as a bio-sand filter for its presence of biological activity, slow sand filters contain very find sand, allowing for the removal of particles that are smaller than the spaces between the sand grains.
+Within the slow sand filter, microorganisms such as bacteria, viruses, and parasites can travel through the sand and be absorbed into the sand particles.
+Often referred to as a bio-sand filter for its biological activity, a slow sand filter contains very fine sand, allowing for the removal of particles smaller than the spaces between the sand grains.

-The term “bio-sand filter” comes from the dense biological zone that forms within the top layers of the sand following water filtration.
-While slow sand filtration is often used in the treatment of groundwater, its principal use is in the removal of pathogenic organisms and organic matter in surface waters7.
-The World Health Organization claims that slow sand filters offer the greatest quality in the improvement in the physical, chemical, and bacteriological of treated surface water.
+The term “bio-sand filter” comes from the dense biological zone within the sand's top layers following water filtration.
+While slow sand filtration is often used to treat groundwater, its principal use is in removing pathogenic organisms and organic matter in surface waters.4

 Conclusion